kevin0120/mix/docs/PROFILING.md

-# Telegraf profiling
+# Rush profiling

-Telegraf uses the standard package `net/http/pprof`.
+Rush uses the standard package `net/http/pprof`.
 This package serves via its HTTP server runtime profiling data in the format expected by the pprof visualization tool.

 By default, the profiling is turned off.

 To enable profiling you need to specify address to config parameter `pprof-addr`, for example:

 ```
-telegraf --config telegraf.conf --pprof-addr localhost:6060
+rush --config rush.conf --pprof-addr localhost:6060
 ```

 There are several paths to get different profiling information: